What is instalment?

-Returning back the money borrowed from a lender is termed instalment or repayment.
+Returning back the money borrowed from a loan providers, such as a bank or financial institution, is termed instalment or repayment.
 Repayment of loans often cuts across instalment payments which include portions of the principal sum and the interest accrued.
 Borrowers who fail to meet up with their instalment can be forced to admit being bankrupt, which will negatively affect their credit ratings.

 Loan repayment can be made in instalments, either on a monthly, quarterly or yearly basis.
-Any day of the month, as agreed with your lender, can be the due date for your repayment.
+Any day of the month, as agreed with your bank, can be the due date for your repayment.

 Easy and assured payment of loans can be done via any of the below options: